francescogerardomarra/its/modulo26/4_security.md

 This ensures a robust, secure, and consistent logout mechanism across different authentication methods.

-### Session-length
+### Length
-Session cookies, like `JSESSIONID`, typically do not carry a `max-age` or `expiry` attribute.
-Instead, they last as long as the session is active (i.e. until the browser is closed, unless the session is explicitly invalidated by the server).
-This behavior is because **session cookies are non-persistent cookies**.
-They are stored in the session storage of the browser, meaning they only exist during the browser session.
-When the session ends (i.e. the browser is closed), the cookie is automatically deleted.
-The browser handles this automatically without needing an explicit expiration time.

-When the server sends a `JSESSIONID` cookie without setting a `max-age` or `expiry` time, it becomes a session cookie:
+When the server sends a `JSESSIONID` cookie without setting a `max-age` or `expiry` time, it becomes an authentication-related session cookie:

 ````http
 Set-Cookie: JSESSIONID=abc123; Path=/; HttpOnly; Secure; SameSite=Strict